civiform/docs/docs/it-manual/api/program-applications.md

 #### `selections`
 - **Property**: `selections`
 - **JSON Type**: `[string]`
 - **Format**: An array of Unicode `string`s, which are the admin IDs of the selected options.
 An empty array `[]` if no options were selected or the question was unanswered.
-With the exception of legacy questions, admin IDs can only contain lowercase letters, numbers, underscores, and dashes.\
+With the exception of questions created before March 2024, admin IDs can only contain lowercase letters, numbers, underscores, and dashes.\
 _Note_: Any option admin ID that has ever been available for applicants to select may be returned.
 A list of all possible option admin IDs is available in the [program-specific API docs](#generated-program-specific-docs) in your CiviForm instance.
 - **Description**: A list of the question options selected by the applicant.